aithStar

 If your faith-based organisation runs a youth group, a supplementary or faith school, a luncheon club for older members, or any activity involving children or vulnerable adults, you will need to think carefully about background checks.
 Getting the level right is both a safeguarding duty and a legal one — ask for too little and you may leave people unprotected; ask for too much and you can fall foul of data-protection and rehabilitation-of-offenders rules.

-This article explains the levels, the all-important concept of "regulated activity", how the rules differ across the UK, and an important change now moving through Parliament that particularly affects faith communities.
+This article explains the levels, the all-important concept of "regulated activity", how the rules differ across the UK, and a major change — in force from 1 September 2026 — that particularly affects faith communities.

 First, the key idea: "regulated activity"